Khokhlov-creator/Determinant_finder/README.md

 ```
 To run specific test cases or groups, use Catch2's filtering options.

+## Evaluation Checklist
+### Code
+- **CMake Support**: The project includes `CMakeLists.txt` to build the project.
+- **Single-threaded Implementation**: The program supports single-threaded matrix determinant computation.
+- **Help Option**: The program implements a `--help` option.

+### Multi-threading
+- **Thread Usage**: The code uses multiple threads when multiple cores are available.
+- **Portable Code**: The code does not use non-portable libraries or extensions (e.g., OpenMP, POSIX-specific libraries).

+### Performance Measurement
+- **Release Mode Compilation**: Measurements are performed on binaries compiled in release mode.
+- **Multi-thread Performance**: The multi-threaded version shows improved performance for large matrices.

+### Report
+- **Commit Reference**: The report should include a specific commit hash or tag.
+- **Description of Measurements**: Describes the performance test results.
+- **Test Environment**: Documents the hardware and environment used for performance testing.

 ## How It Works
 1. **Input Handling**:
    - Reads the matrix from a text file in the specified format.
 2. **Gaussian Elimination**:
    - Performs row swaps for numerical stability.
    - Eliminates values below the pivot to create an upper triangular matrix.
 3. **Determinant Calculation**:
    - Computes the determinant as the product of diagonal elements.
    - Adjusts the sign based on the number of row swaps.
 4. **Multi-threading**:
    - Divides row elimination tasks among available threads.

 ### Usage Tips:
 - For small matrices (e.g., 10x10), single-threaded performance may be faster due to threading overhead.